gist-rs/anyrag/crates/server/README.md

 ## Configuration

-The server uses a powerful, layered configuration system to maximize flexibility and adhere to the DRY (Don't Repeat Yourself) principle.
+The server uses a powerful, layered configuration system.
+The default prompts for all tasks are hardcoded in the `anyrag` library, but they can be easily overridden.

--   **`config.prompt.yml`**: Contains all the default task prompts.
-This file is part of the repository and provides a stable base.
 -   **`config.yml`**: **(Required, user-created)** Defines AI providers, embedding models, and features like temporal reasoning.
 You create this file from a template (`config.gemini.yml` or `config.local.yml`).
--   **`prompt.yml`**: **(Optional, user-created)** Allows you to override specific prompts from the default set without modifying the base `config.prompt.yml` file.
-This file is ignored by Git.
+-   **`prompt.yml`**: **(Optional, user-created)** Allows you to override specific prompts from the hardcoded defaults.
+This file is ignored by Git and is the recommended way to customize prompts.
 -   **`.env`**: **(Required, user-created)** Stores secrets (like API keys) and environment-specific variables (like `PORT`).

 ### 1. Create your configuration files